felixrh/aws-storage-workshop/scenario-2/module-2/README.md

 ![scenario 2 diagram 3](../../images/scenario-2-diagram-3.png)

-The EC2 instance in eu-west-1 is to simulate the physical server in on-premises data center and a storage gateway is deployed on another EC2 instance to act as an on-premises file storage gateway.
+The Linux EC2 instance created in Module-1 is to simulate the physical server in on-premises data center and a storage gateway is deployed on another EC2 instance to act as an on-premises file storage gateway.

 The Linux EC2 instance use NFS mount to connect to the file gateway.
-Media files are copied to file server, which actually store all files in AWS S3 bucket in the other region.
-The cross region replication and lifecycle policy configured in module 1 will also be applied to the new S3 data.
+Media files are copied to file server, which actually store all files in AWS S3 bucket.
+Optionally, you can configure a cross region replication and lifecycle policy.

 ## Implementation Instructions

-### 1. Deploy Storage Gateway using CloudFormation Template
+### 1. Deploy Storage Gateway Instance (on standby) using CloudFormation Template

 In order to give our Linux instance access to S3 over NFS, we first need to deploy a storage gateway in the same region as the Linux instance.
-To do this you can use the CloudFormation template below.
+To do this, you can use the CloudFormation template below to kickstart the initial instance creation process.
+You will be setting up the rest of storage gateway configuration to get familiarize with the functionality and its environment.

 <details>
 <summary><strong>CloudFormation Launch Instructions (expand for details)</strong></summary><p>